By Dr. Jesse Riley, MS DC

 Remember that running injuries are more common than they aren’t so placing that amount of dependency on something that historically doesn’t reciprocate the appreciation, learn to be fluid and flexible with your goals.

 Where Are You At Now? – Current Fitness

 Your activity level should be on par with where you are fitness-wise.
 That way, the pace of progress you see is a level you feel comfortable with.
-If you have never been active before, that’s okay!
+If this is your first time training for a marathon or ultramarathon, that’s okay!
 You may just need more consideration to think through what reasonable expectations look like.

 Modern Movement Clinic always keeps your needs and abilities in mind while pushing you towards progress.

 Where Are You At In Life? – Personal Situation

 Life gets crazy, doesn’t it?
 Maybe you’re a new parent.
 Maybe you have a new job that is a bit more demanding.
 Maybe you’re taking care of your partner or a loved one.
 Everyone has their own specific situation that we consider.

 As it applies to running, it takes a ton of time out of your day.
 This most certainly applies to setting PR’s and any racing distance that is beyond half marathons.
 It’s a lot of 5:30AM runs and staying in on Friday nights to wake up early on Saturday mornings for long runs.
 When injury occurs, that doesn’t necessarily mean we throw out the training book.